 The dry river bed is enjoyed by other riders.
 You might also encounter loose dogs and residents working in their yards.
 Motorcycles are illegal, but have been encountered.
 The river bed is owned by the neighboring residents, so please be courteous.
 Please leave your dogs at home.

-You will probably run across deer and perhaps even a rattlesnake in the spring months.
+You will probably run across deer year round and perhaps even a rattlesnake in the spring months.
 Summer heat can be amplified in the sand and the dry river bed is mostly fairly deep sand, so it is a workout for your horse.
 You can look for side trails which get you out of the deep sand and may also provide short cuts.

 Getting Close to Sculpterra Winery